marota/ExpertOp4Grid/README.md

 ## Installation
 Works with
-* Grid2op version: >= 1.0.1
+* Grid2op version: >= 1.5.1
 * Pypownet version: 2.2.0 (optional installation)
 Could work with other simulation backend if the Simulation Interface is given

-To install AlphaDeesp execute the following lines:
+To install ExpertOp4Grid execute the following lines:
 ##### First clone the repos
 `git clone the repository https://github.com/marota/ExpertOp4Grid.git `